mohammed-sarhad-ahmed/node_course/README.md

 # 🧠 Backend Development Course

 Welcome to the **Backend Development Course**!
-This repository contains all the source code, exercises, and learning materials you’ll need to master backend web development.
-Whether you're just getting started or looking to deepen your understanding of server-side programming, this course is for you.
+This repository contains all the source code, exercises, and learning materials used in a hands-on, in-person course taught to a class of 18 students.

 ---